Himanshu-Lohokane/Health-Tracker-for-Gaming/docs/README.md

 - Database and all code now use only these columns.
 - All legacy columns and logic removed.
 - Integration and logging tests updated.

+- The app now logs the foreground application (window/process) at each logging interval (every 30 seconds), not a hardcoded list of apps.
+- All legacy logic for specific app lists has been removed.